A Deep Generative Model for Five-Class Sleep Staging with Arbitrary Sensor Input: Introduction

 \section{Introduction}

 Sleep stage scoring is an essential tool in the clinical assessment of sleep and the diagnosis of sleep disorders.
 Traditionally, sleep staging has relied on overnight polysomnographic (PSG) recordings which at least include electroencephalography (EEG), electrooculography (EOG) and electromyography (EMG).
 The accepted gold standard is for experienced human scorers to perform this sleep staging manually, following the guidelines of the American Academy of Sleep Medicine (AASM) \cite{AASM}.
 Accordingly, each 30-second segment of sleep, known as an epoch, is scored as belonging to one of five stages: Wake (W), Rapid Eye Movement (REM), or non-REM (NREM) stages 1-3 based on the visual recognition of established patterns on EEG, EOG and EMG signals.
 The representation of a sequence of sleep stages over the night is called a hypnogram.
-The visual analysis of its characteristics, such as the distribution and continuity of sleep stages help drive clinical interpretation \cite{Caspars_thesis}.
+The visual analysis of its characteristics, such as the distribution and continuity of sleep stages help drive clinical interpretation \cite{Woerd2023}.

-There are several challenges in sleep scoring, namely its costs, its time requirements, and the need for trained personnel.
-In an effort to overcome these challenges, automatic sleep scoring based on PSG has been extensively described in literature.
-The EEG signal in particular, provides a strong basis to perform automatic sleep staging, and a single EEG derivation is often enough to reach performance on par with the human inter-rater agreement \cite{EEG_Staging_review}.
-This is because most of the visual scoring rules for humans are based on the inspection of features in the EEG.
-While this alleviates some of the costs of human scoring, the EEG needs to be placed above the hairline which can cause patient discomfort, and due to its vulnerability to environmental noise and motion artifacts, is less well-suited for ambulatory, or prolonged measurements.
+There are several challenges in sleep scoring, namely its costs, time requirements, and the need for trained personnel.
+To overcome this, automatic sleep scoring based on PSG has been extensively described in literature.
+The EEG signal in particular provides a strong basis for automatic sleep staging.
+A single EEG derivation is often enough to reach performance on par with the human inter-rater agreement \cite{EEG_Staging_review}.
+While this alleviates some of the costs of human scoring, the EEG needs to be placed above the hairline which can cause patient discomfort, and due to its vulnerability to environmental noise and motion artifacts, is less well-suited for ambulatory or prolonged measurements.